hammerheim-game/hammerheim-rules/5-warbands.md

 Highwayman 4 3 4 3 3 1 3 1 7
 Horse 8 0 0 3 3 1 3 0 5
-Weapons/Armour: Dagger, Brace of pistols, rapier and a cloak (acts as a buckler in close combat).
+Weapons/Armor: Dagger, Brace of pistols, rapier and a cloak (acts as a buckler in close combat).
 If you are using the optional rules for mounted models then the Highwayman also rides a horse.
-When the Highwayman is mounted, he has a save of 6+, on foot he has no Armour save.
+When the Highwayman is mounted, he has a save of 6+, on foot he has no Armor save.
 Skills: The Highwayman may choose from Combat, Shooting, Speed and Cavalry when he gains a new skill.
 Special Rules